trxuanha/iroi/README.md

 # IROI

 A R implementation of Intervention Recommendation for Outcome Improvement (IROI) in paper "Intervention Recommendation for Improving Disability Employment".
+In 2020 IEEE International Conference on Big Data (IEEE BigData 2020), pages 1671-1680.

+This paper can be found at: https://ieeexplore.ieee.org/document/9378350

 # Public datasets